Home advantage: Factors related to the location and the venue

 The stadium or arena will typically be filled with home supporters, who are sometimes described as being as valuable as an extra player for the home team.
 The home fans can sometimes create a psychological lift by cheering loudly for their team when good things happen in the game.
 The home crowd can also intimidate visiting players by booing, whistling, or heckling.
-Generally the home fans vastly outnumber the visiting team's supporters.
-While some visiting fans may travel to attend the game, home team fans will generally have better access to tickets and easier transport to the event, thus in most cases they outnumber the visitors' fans (although in local derbies and crosstown rivalries this may not always be the case).
-In some sports, such as association football, sections of the stadium will be reserved for supporters of one team or the other (to prevent fan violence) but the home team's fans will have the bulk of the seating available to them.
+Generally, the home fans vastly outnumber the visiting team's supporters.
+While some visiting fans may travel to attend the game, home team fans will generally have better access to tickets, and easier transportation to the event, thus, in most cases, they outnumber the visitors' fans (although in local derbies and crosstown rivalries, this may not always be the case).
+In some sports, such as association football, sections of the stadium will be reserved for supporters of one team or the other (to prevent fan violence), but the home team's fans will have the bulk of the seating available to them.
 In addition, stadium/arena light shows, sound effects, fireworks, cheerleaders, and other means to enliven the crowd will be in support of the home team.
-Stadium announcers in many sports will emphasize the home team's goals and lineup to excite the crowd.
+Stadium announcers in many sports will emphasize their announcements of the home team's goals and lineups to excite the crowd.

 Ryan Boyko, a research assistant in the Department of Psychology in the Faculty of Arts and Sciences at Harvard University, studied 5,000 English Premier League games from 1992 to 2006, to discern any officiating bias and the influence of home crowds.
 The data was published in the Journal of Sports Sciences and suggested that for every additional 10,000 people attending, home team advantage increased by 0.1 goals.
 Additionally, his study found that home teams are likely to be awarded more penalty kicks, and this is more likely with inexperienced referees.